 Provide a communication network for the exchange of information, ideas, experiences and research to improve care provided by psychiatric/mental health nurses.

 Facilitate the professional development and further learning of psychiatric/mental health nurses through educational programs, conferences and other professional activities.

 Collaborate with various groups and constituencies to influence public and health care policy that shape the provision of mental health care services.

 Encourage individuals to enter the practice of psychiatric/mental health nursing and support those in the specialty.

 Any APNA member who resides in Illinois is a member of the Illinois Chapter.
-At present, there are no chapter dues.
 If you are interested in joining or renewing your membership, please see the Membership tab on APNA’s home page for more information about the application process and dues.

 Member Bridge Network